 Use YorSearch, the Library catalogue.
 Some books will be available as e-books that you can access online from anywhere; look for the View Online link in YorSearch..

-Each of your modules will have a reading list of suggested books - look for the Resources link on each module site in the VLE.
+Each of your modules will have a reading list of suggested books - look for the Reading Lists link on each module site in the VLE.

 Many of the books you need will be located in the Y section of the Library for Medicine and Nursing, although you may also need to look elsewhere.

 |Y 0.7301||Nursing theory/models||Y 8.97||Geriatrics|